 1.1.
-The Processor undertakes to process personal data on behalf of the Controller in accordance with the conditions laid down in this Data Processing Addendum.
-This Data Processing Addendum applies exclusively to the processing of personal data within the framework of the Agreement between Subscriber and TaxModel.
+The Processor undertakes to process personal data on behalf of the Controller in accordance with the conditions laid down in this Data Processing Agreement.
+This Data Processing Agreement applies exclusively to the processing of personal data within the framework of the Agreement between Subscriber and TaxModel.
 Subscriber will act as the controller and TaxModel will act as the processor.

 1.2.
 Terms such as “processing”, “personal data”, “controller” and “processor” shall have the meaning ascribed to them in the General Data Protection Regulation (2016/679/EU, hereinafter to be referred to as: the “GDPR”).

 1.3.
 The Processor shall refrain from making use of the personal data other than for the purpose of the providing the Service to the Data Controller.
 An overview of the categories of Personal Data, categories of data subjects, nature of the processing and purposes for which the Personal Data are being processed is provided Article 2.

 1.4.
 All personal data processed on behalf of the Controller shall remain the property of the Controller and/or the relevant data subjects.